Quick Start

 Your lessons are private unless you share them through a Space or export a file yourself.

-Arco uses lesson data to make the app work: transcripts, summaries, AI chat, search, Spaces, cloud sync, support, billing, and reliability.
+Arco uses lesson data to make the app work: transcripts, Lesson Notes, AI chat, search, Spaces, cloud sync, support, billing, and reliability.
 AI, cloud, payment, and support providers may process data as needed to operate Arco.
 Your content is not sold or shared for advertising.

-If your plan includes Google Drive backup, backup files live in your own Drive.
+If your plan includes Google Drive backup, backup files live in your own Drive (see Settings and Account to connect it).
 If you disconnect Drive or delete your Arco account, you may still need to remove files directly from Google Drive.

 For the full policy, see the Privacy Policy.